Bringing Light Into the Dark: A Large-scale Evaluation of Knowledge Graph Embedding Models Under a Unified Framework: Benchmarking

 \section{Benchmarking}

 In our benchmarking studies, we evaluated a large set of different combinations of interaction models, training approaches, loss functions, and the effect of explicitly modeling inverse relations.
-In particular, we investigated 19 interaction models, two training approaches, and five loss functions on four datasets.
+Additionally, we evaluated how well the interaction models can model symmetry, anti-symmetry and composition patterns (Appendix~\ref{relation_patterns_definition}).
+In particular, we investigated 21 interaction models, two training approaches, and five loss functions on four datasets.
 We refer to a speciﬁc combination of interaction model, training approach, loss function, and whether inverse relations are explicitly modeled as a \emph{configuration}, e.g., RotatE + \ac{lcwa} + \ac{spl} + inverse relations.
 We do \emph{not} refer to different hyper-parameter values such as batch size or learning rate when we use the term configuration.
 For each configuration, we used random search to perform the hyper-parameter optimizations over all other hyper-parameters and applied early stopping on the validation set.
 Each \acl{hpo} experiment lasted for a maximum of 24 hours or 100 iterations, in which new hyper-parameters have been sampled in each iteration.
 Overall, we performed individual hyper-parameter optimizations for more than 1,000 configurations.
 We retrain the model with the best hyper-parameter setting and report evaluation results on the test set.

 Before presenting our results, we provide an overview of the experimental setup, comprising the investigated interaction models, training approaches, loss functions, negative samplers, and datasets.
 We used the \ac{slcwa} and \ac{lcwa} as training approaches.
 For the \ac{slcwa} we applied a \textit{1:k}-Scoring as usually done throughout the literature~\cite{Bordes2013,Trouillon2016}, where $k$ denotes the number of negative examples for each positive.
 For the \ac{lcwa}, we applied a \textit{1:N}-Scoring, i.e., we sample each batch against all negatives examples as typically done for training with the \ac{lcwa}~\cite{Dettmers2018}.
-Table~\ref{tab:hpo_params} shows the hyper-parameter ranges for the \ac{slcwa} and the \Ac{lcwa} assumptions.
+Table~\ref{tab:hpo_params} (Appendix \pageref{tab:hpo_params}) shows the hyper-parameter ranges for the \ac{slcwa} and the \Ac{lcwa} assumptions.